Cameron-James-Mah/Rasberry-Pi-Pico-5x5x5-LED-Cube-Patterns/README.md

 # Rasberry-Pi-Pico-5x5x5-LED-Cube-Patterns
 These are patterns for a 5x5x5 LED cube I made with my dad.
-The LED's are controlled using a method called multiplexing which I will explain its use further in wiring section.
+The LED's are controlled using a method called multiplexing.
+I will explain its use further in wiring section.
 The programming was done using micropython.

 # Components/Equipment used(This will vary depending on size of cube, microcontroller, etc):
 - Rasberry Pi Pico